cc4033/cv/docs/index.md

 </style>

 <h3>About</h3>
 <p class="plain-text">Hey there!
 I was born in Durham, NC, grew up in Plano, TX, and finished high school in Columbia, MD.
-During that time, I loved doing well in school, playing soccer, and building relationships with my friends and family.
-When In 2011, I graduated from Long Reach High School and set off for MIT.
+During that time, I loved doing well in school, playing soccer, and building relationships with my friends and family.</p>
+<p>In 2011, I graduated from Long Reach High School and set off for MIT.
 There, I studied chemical engineering, played on the soccer team, and developed my interpersonal and teamwork skill set.</p>
 <p class="about-text">In 2015, I moved to Houston, Texas to start a career with ExxonMobil.
-During my career, I have worked alongside peers and senior leaders, solved complex technical problems, and learned as much about the systems and culture of the company as I could.
-I have found my communities in the city through playing pickup basketball and soccer, cultivating my Zen practice, and exploring food experiences and night life.</p>
+During my career, I have worked alongside peers and senior leaders, solved complex technical problems, and learned as much about the systems and culture of the company as I could.</p>
+<p>I have found my communities in the city through playing pickup basketball and soccer, cultivating my Zen practice, and exploring food experiences and night life.</p>

 <h3 class="long-border">Education</h3>
 <p class="plain-text">I applied to MIT believing that I wanted to study Chemical Engineering.
 I enjoyed the rigor of the classes, and I thrived academically, graduating with a 4.9/5.0 GPA.
 My introduction to campus was through the soccer team, arriving early for pre-season conditioning and pasta nights before games.
 I picked up jobs Tech Calling, grading papers for my favorite professors, and researching clean water applications.</p>